Pet Movement Legislation

 - The antibody level must be ≥ 0.5 IU/ml.

-- The test must be conducted in an EU-recognized laboratory.
+- The test must be performed in an EU-recognized laboratory.

-The certificate must be issued by a licensed veterinarian in the UK no earlier than 10 days before travel.
-The certificate must include:
+The certificate must be issued by an Official Veterinarian (OV) in the UK within 10 days prior to travel and must include:

-- Rabies vaccination details (date, batch number, validity).
+- Rabies vaccination information (date, product, batch number, validity).

 Parasite Treatment (Deworming)